 My practice mines the rich histories of 20th century avant-garde art and architecture, attempting to identify possible contemporary functions of the artist within society and to schematize the artist’s relationship to audience, community, and the broader culture industry.
 Modern philosophy, art history, and the social sciences inform my analytical methodologies and my attempts to model new forms of aesthetic engagement with audiences marginalized by society and traditional arts institutions.
 The predominant concern in my studio and public art is the social dimension of space, particularly as it is objectified within the built environment, cultural institutions, and cognitive structures.
 I strive to develop projects that reveal the structural relationship between space and power and which liberate and empower the viewer through engagement in the creative process.

-Scott Gleeson, "Merge Down: Reconsidering Flatness within Kate Petley's Nomadic Pictorial Spaces," Peripheral Vision Issue 1, 2017.
+"Merge Down: Reconsidering Flatness within Kate Petley's Nomadic Pictorial Spaces," Peripheral Vision no. 1, 2017.